ChromaPure with Display 3 PRO (Rev B) Colorimeter

 Despite this, it is an affordable mass-market device whose tolerances fall short of professional color analyzers.

-The Display 3 PRO II differs from the original version by including new hardware/firmware features that allow for refresh rate detection and synchronization at the time of meter initialization.
+The Rev B version of this meter differs from the original version by including new hardware/firmware features that allow for refresh rate detection and synchronization at the time of meter initialization.
 This version of the meter is indicated by the presence of B in the serial number.
-Otherwise, the meter is unchanged.

-We have developed a version of the i1 Display Pro, which we have named the Display 3 PRO, that offers substantially enhanced accuracy across a wide range of displays.
+We have developed a version of the Display 3, which we have named the Display 3 PRO, that offers substantially enhanced accuracy across a wide range of displays.

 A filter-based colorimeter attempts to mimic human color perception by matching these curves.
 However, accurately matching these complex curves using any reasonably affordable filters requires correction with a reference spectroradiometer.
 Otherwise, you cannot achieve the desired accuracy with different display types.
 A spectroradiometer does not rely on filters as a way of mimicking human color vision, but rather measures the spectra of a display directly.
 Its accuracy depends only on the bandwidth, sensitivity, and resolution of the device.